V4Fire/Core/src/core/status-codes/README.md

 # core/status-codes

-This module provides a map of HTTP statues codes.
+This module provides a map of HTTP status codes.